isomerpages/moe-stmargaretpri/_learning-at-sms/Student Development/2024 Edusave Character Award (ECHA).md

 | Primary 4 to 6 | $350 |

-More details regarding Edusave awards can be found on the [MOE website](https://www.moe.gov.sg/financial-matters/awards-scholarships/edusave-awards).
+More details regarding Edusave awards can be found on the
+<a href="https://www.moe.gov.sg/financial-matters/awards-scholarships/edusave-awards" target="_blank">MOE website</a>.
 If you have any queries or need clarifications regarding the award, please contact the General Office at 63394247.